RohitPalekar/Palekar-Ice-cream-Django-Project/README.md

 ## 📂 Project Structure

-PALKEAR_ICECREAM/
-│
-├── env/                    # Virtual environment folder
-│   ├── Lib/                # Contains Python libraries for the virtual environment │   ├── Scripts/            # Contains scripts for activating/deactivating the virtual environment
-│   └── pyvenv.cfg          # Configuration file for the virtual environment
-│
-├── palekar_icecream/        # Main Django Project folder containing project settings │
-├── iceapp/                  # Custom Django app for ice cream ordering functionality │
-├── media/                   # Folder for uploaded files (user-uploaded images or media) │
+## Key Folders and Files:

+- **`env/`**: This directory contains the virtual environment for the project.
+It's used to isolate project dependencies.
+- **`palekar_icecream/`**: This folder contains the main settings and configuration files for the Django project.
+- **`iceapp/`**: The Django app that handles the functionality related to ice cream ordering, including models, views, and URLs.
+- **`media/`**: All user-uploaded media files (e.g., images of ice cream flavors) are stored here.
-├── static/                  # Contains static files such as CSS, JS, and images for frontend │
+- **`static/`**: Contains the static files (e.g., CSS, JS, images) used for the front end.
-├── templates/               # Folder for HTML templates used to render frontend pages │
-├── db.sqlite3               # Database file (if you're using SQLite for local development) │
-├── manage.py                # Django project management script (for running server, migrations, etc.)
-│
+- **`templates/`**: HTML templates for rendering the user interface.
+- **`db.sqlite3`**: If you're using SQLite, this is your database file.
+You may want to configure it for production or use another database in the future.
+- **`manage.py`**: A utility script for managing various Django tasks like running the server or applying migrations.
-├── .gitignore               # Specifies files and directories that Git should ignore │
+- **`.gitignore`**: Specifies which files and directories should be ignored by Git, such as virtual environments or compiled Python files.
-└── README.md                # Project documentation (this file)
+- **`README.md`**: The file you're currently editing, which contains project documentation.